Course Schedule

 Termin:

-Inhalt: Do you want your academic writing to be convincing and reflect your own unique voice?
-Will you write your bachelor thesis in English and are not quite sure if you're ready?
+Inhalt: Will you write your bachelor thesis in English and are not quite sure if you're ready?
 Will you need to write an assignment or essay in English for one of your classes this semester?
+Do you want to become proficient with AI-based and digital tools in English?
 If you answered yes to any of those questions, then you may want to take this class.
 Just as students need to know the fundamentals of math to use the calculator properly, academics need certain skills to make the most out of a seemingly unending amount of AI-driven writing tools.
 In this class, we'll explore the fundamentals of academic writing and the possibilities of digital and/or AI-driven tools.
 Further topics include recognizing quality writing, including producing knock-out introductions and conclusions, making the most of citations, examining personal bias and positionality (how one's identity affects their writing and research), and critically revising one's own work.
 Finally, we'll also take a closer look at matters of style and creative language use.
 Participants will work on and discuss many writing activities in class.
 At the same time, due to the heterogeneity of seminar participants, the instructor will assist students in developing their own writing styles and mentor them individually.
 Those who are willing to put the time and effort into the class should notice a great improvement in their confidence and writing skills.
-The first hour of the seminar is devoted to writing practice and the themes mentioned in the content section.
-During the second hour of the seminar, students have the opportunity to set their individual writing goal(s) and take advantage of language coaching.

 Cat Got Your Tongue? – Developing Your Oral Communication Skills in English (Group 1).
 Englisch ab B2 (Seminar)